Aidan O'Brien: Early and private life

 O'Brien and Anne-Marie have four children, with Joseph, Sarah, Anastasia and Donnacha all jockeys.
 Joseph became apprenticed to his father and rode his first winner shortly after his sixteenth birthday, on Johann Zoffany at Leopardstown on 28 May 2009.
 In 2012 O'Brien and Joseph, 19, became the first father-son/trainer-jockey combination to win The Derby, with Camelot.
-As of 2020, he is the most successful Epsom Derby trainer of all time with 8 wins.
+As of 2024, Aidan O'Brien is the most successful Epsom Derby trainer of all time with 10 wins.